List of rogue waves: Background

-Anecdotal evidence from mariners' testimonies and incidents of wave damage to ships have long suggested rogue waves occurred; however, their scientific measurement was positively confirmed only following measurements of the Draupner wave, a rogue wave at the Draupner platform, in the North Sea on 1 January 1995.
-During this event, minor damage was inflicted on the platform, confirming that the reading was valid.
+Anecdotal evidence from mariners' testimonies and incidents of wave damage to ships has long suggested the existence of rogue waves; however, their scientific measurement was positively confirmed only following measurements of the Draupner wave, a rogue wave at the Draupner platform, in the North Sea on 1 January 1995.
+In this event, minor damage was inflicted on the platform, confirming that the reading was valid.

 In modern oceanography, rogue waves are defined not as the biggest possible waves at sea, but instead as extreme sized waves for a given sea state.